westonMS/ecen520_student/tx_download/UART_Transmitter_synth.md

 | DEBOUNCE_DELAY_US | integer | 10_000 | Specifies the minimum debounce delay in micro seconds|

 Create your top-level design as follows:
+  * Instance your debouncer module and hook up the `BTNC` button to the input of the debouncer.
+In addition, create a "one-shot" circuit on the output of the debouncer.
+The purpose of the one-shot circuit is to generate a single pulse when the button is pressed and to ignore any additional presses until the pulse has completed.
+If you do not add a one-shot circuit then the button press will be interpreted as multiple presses and multiple characters will be transmitted over the UART.
+The output of the debouncer plus one-shot circuits will go into the `send` input of your transmitter module.
   * Instance your transmitter component from the previous assignment (**Note**: do not copy your file into this assignment directory.
 Instead, use a relative path to the file in the previous assignment directory.
 If you need to make changes to the transmitter, make them in the previous directory.
 Your original submission should be properly tagged).
   * Attach the lower 8 switches on the board to the input to the UART transmitter (i.e., the value of the switches is the value to transmit over the UART).
+Insert a register between the switches and the transmitter input to synchronize the input to the global clock.
   * Attach the lower 8 switches on the board to the lower 8 LEDs.
 This way the user can more easily see the value of the switches with the LEDs
   * Attach the `tx_busy` signal from your transmitter to the LED16_B signal.
 This is the "blue" color for tri-color LED 16 on the board (it should flash blue when the transmitter is busy)
-  * Hook up the center button (BTNC) to your circuit so that when the button is pressed one character will be transmitted.
-You will need a debouncer and one-shot circuit to accomplish this.
-You will need to implement a simple state machine or handshaking protocol to make sure that only one character is sent for each button press.
   * Attach the CPU reset so that when pressed, the system will be reset (note that the input reset polarity is negative asserted).
 Add two synchronizing flip-flops between the reset button and your internal reset signal to synchronize the reset signal to the global clock.
 We will discuss the purpose of these synchronizing flip flops later in the class
 <!--
   * Add a flip-flop on the TX output of your transmitter module and send the output to the top-level TX output.
 This flip-flop will make sure that the output signal does not glitch.